 There is also a scale model of Latvian train stations, featuring scale models of freighters as well as passenger trains.

-There are locomotives from various history periods parked next to each other on four railway tracks, as well as train cars and railway maintenance machinery.
-There are mechanical and electrical railway signals, and a bench where one may sit for a while to watch the busy life of a railway station.
-You may want to take a guided tour of the diesel locomotive's cabin, accumulator railcar and steam locomotive, as well as a lounge car of the 1930s.
+Yet it is the open-air exhibition of rolling stock that makes visitors really feel the spirit of railway.
+There are locomotives from various periods of history parked next to each other on four railway tracks, as well as train cars and railway maintenance machinery.
+Visitors can see how mechanical and electrical railway signals function, and there is a bench where one may sit for a while to watch the busy life of a railway station.
+You may also want to take a guided tour of the diesel locomotive's cabin, accumulator railcar and steam locomotive, as well as a lounge car of the 1930s.
 A visit to the locomotive cabin may help you realise how railway workers used to live and work at that time.